hadley/adv-r/Functional-programming.md

 # Functional programming

 At its heart, R is a functional programming (FP) language; it focusses on the creation and manipulation of functions.
-R has what's know as first class functions, functions that can be:
+R has what's known as first class functions, functions that can be:

 * created without a name,
 * assigned to variables and stored in lists,